jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

   </div>
 </div>

-There are other interesting projects to explore on the Rx/Tx of 433Mhz signals, including the [RFQuack](https://github.com/rfquack/RFQuack) and [io433](https://github.com/kripthor/io433), that are hardware-specific Rx/Tx tools, that support replaying messages and other attacks.
+There are other interesting projects to explore on the Rx/Tx of 433Mhz signals, including [RFQuack](https://github.com/rfquack/RFQuack) and [io433](https://github.com/kripthor/io433), that are hardware-specific Rx/Tx tools, that support replaying messages and other attacks.

-If one wishes to record the raw data to further manual analysis, they can also use a combination of [rtl_433](https://github.com/merbanan/rtl_433) with [aplay](https://linux.die.net/man/1/aplay) (`rtl_433` tuned to a narrow FM channel at 162.5 Mhz with a 22 Khz sample rate):
+If one wishes to record the raw data to further manual analysis, one can also use a combination of [rtl_433](https://github.com/merbanan/rtl_433) with [aplay](https://linux.die.net/man/1/aplay) (`rtl_433` tuned to a narrow FM channel at 162.5 Mhz with a 22 Khz sample rate):

 ```
 $ rtl_433 -M fm -f 433.92M -s 22k | play -t raw -r 22k -es -b 16 -c 1 -V1 -
 ```

 There are other applications running on 433 Mhz, which include [CubeSats](https://en.wikipedia.org/wiki/CubeSat).
-As an example, the [Norby cubesat](https://www.nanosats.eu/sat/norbi) transmits telemetry data using the [LoRa](https://en.wikipedia.org/wiki/LoRa) protocol at 436.703 Mhz.
+As an example, [Norby cubesat](https://www.nanosats.eu/sat/norbi) transmits telemetry data using the [LoRa](https://en.wikipedia.org/wiki/LoRa) protocol at 436.703 Mhz.

 ## Airplanes and Stuff

 There is a whole world of aircraft communications, with some being open and others encrypted.
 [Frugal Radio](https://frugalradio.com/) has a lot of content around Rx and demodulating aircraft communications which I recommend as a good starting point.
-Most of the aircraft communications (including Air Traffic Control Towers comms) use specific bands that are mostly well documented per airport ([Porto example](https://www.nav.pt/docs/AIS/aerodromos/portoAD.pdf)).
+Most of aircraft communications (including Air Traffic Control Towers comms) use specific bands that are mostly well documented per airport ([Porto example](https://www.nav.pt/docs/AIS/aerodromos/portoAD.pdf)).

 ### ACARS